Disney anthology television series: Walt Disney's Wonderful World of Color (1961–1969)

 Walt Disney died on December 15, 1966, 12 years after the anthology series premiered.
-While the broadcast that aired three days after his death featured a memorial tribute from Huntley-Brinkley Report anchor Chet Huntley with film and television star Dick Van Dyke, the introductions that Walt had already filmed before his death continued to air for the remainder of the season.
-After that, the studio decided that Walt's persona as host was such a key part of the show's appeal to viewers that the host segment was dropped.
-The final episode featuring Walt's host segment was the episode "A Salute to Alaska".
+While the broadcast that aired three days after his death featured a memorial tribute from The Huntley–Brinkley Report anchor Chet Huntley with film and television star Dick Van Dyke, the introductions that Disney had already filmed before his death continued to air for the remainder of the season.
+After that, the studio decided that Disney's persona as host was such a key part of the show's appeal to viewers that the host segment was removed.
+The final episode featuring Disney's host segment was the episode "A Salute to Alaska".

 The Wonderful World of Disney (1969–1979)

 The series was retitled The Wonderful World of Disney in September 1969, by which time the color distinction was no longer needed as all big three networks were broadcasting in color.
 It continued to gain solid ratings, often ranking in the top 20, until the mid-1970s.

-In 1976, Disney showed its hit 1961 film The Parent Trap on television for the first time, as a 2½-hour special.
+In 1976, Disney showed its 1961 film The Parent Trap on television for the first time, as a 2½-hour special.
 This marked a major step in broadcasting for the studio, which had never shown one of its more popular films on television in a time slot longer than an hour (although it had shown Now You See Him, Now You Don't and Napoleon and Samantha in a two-hour format in 1975).
-Walt Disney Productions also began running some of its multiepisode television programs, such as 1962's Sammy The Way-Out Seal, as televised feature films on the anthology series.
+Walt Disney Productions also began running some of its multi-episode television programs, such as 1962's Sammy The Way-Out Seal, as televised feature films on the anthology series.
 A slightly edited version of the 1954 Disney film 20,000 Leagues Under the Sea made its television debut as a two-hour special on NBC in October 1976.
-Several other Disney films, some of them not especially successful (such as Superdad, which was an outright flop in its initial theatrical release) were also aired on the program in the form of two-hour broadcasts that year.
-However, the multiepisode format for feature films had not been discontinued; as late as 1981, films such as Pollyanna were still being shown on the Disney program in several installments running a week apart.
+Several other Disney films, some of them not especially successful (such as Superdad, which was a failure in its initial theatrical release) were also aired on the program in the form of two-hour broadcasts that year.
+However, the multi-episode format for feature films had not been discontinued; by 1981, films such as Pollyanna were still being shown on the Disney program in several installments running a week apart.

 During the early 1970s, the show gradually concentrated less on animated cartoons and dramatic or comedy films, and began to place an emphasis on nature-oriented programs (such as the True-Life Adventures).